 Data providers and users of OpenRiskNet e-infrastructure have a number of responsibilities and obligations, such as the obligation to respect participant confidentiality.
 Researchers and data managers accessing the data and even more providing data as an OpenRiskNet service have a custodian role, to ensure the careful and responsible management of the information.
 They have an obligation to operate in conformity with the requirements of their own institution, and fulfil all necessary national and international regulatory and ethical requirements during data generation (in vivo, in vitro and in silico), preparation for sharing and ongoing management of the resources.
 They also have obligations to the OpenRiskNet e-infrastructure, the integrity of their own research, as well as the funders and the wider research community, to carry out high quality, ethical research.

 Use of OpenRiskNet e-infrastructure

 - All users have an obligation of confidentiality and must conform to the data protection principles to ensure that data is processed in compliance with the legal and ethical requirements.

 - The data owners must ensure that they have sought and obtained, where necessary, all appropriate approvals, ethical and legal, for the data collected.
 OpenRiskNet will provide information on the approval procedure and status, whenever this is provided by the data owner or data provider and collection is technical feasible.
 Listing of the information does not imply that OpenRiskNet guarantees the accuracy of any provided information.

-- For animal data, the data owner must ensure that national guidelines for their welfare and care during the collection of data have been followed.
+- For in vivo animal data, the data owner must ensure that national guidelines for their welfare and care during the collection of data have been followed.

 - OpenRiskNet does not guarantee the accuracy of any provided data.